Jane the Tourist in El Medano

 If you walk along the seafront towards Montaña Roja you will see the windsurfers.
 There is a small surfing shop, and café bar this is worth a stop.
 Flashpoint bar will serve you a cold beer, and good food.
 They have a bohemian lounge area, where you can relax with a coffee or use the internet.
 My favourite is the apple strudel served with ice cream and cream along with some tea.
 All the different teas are served in silver pots on small silver trays.
 A bit of the Ritz!
 Combined with beach combers.

 Keep walking and you can make your way across to another beach the other side of Montaña Roja.
 This is a beautiful beach but be aware of bare bottoms!
 As this is a Nudist beach, although used by families as well, most do have their swimwear on.
 It is a nice walk across to the beach; make sure you take plenty of water with you, as this particular beach has no bars.
 A guy selling water and fruits goes along the beach at certain times.

 The hub of El Médano is definitely along the seafront, with the best natural sand beaches on the island.
 The town will offer you what you need in the way of supermarkets, and general shopping.

 For accommodation you can rent an apartment or stay at the Hotel El Médano this is right on the sea front.
 If you are on a budget there is a Hostel called Carel.
 This is situated near to the seafront.
 Just be aware the weekends can be a bit noisy, but overall the rooms are cleaned daily with fresh towels, and bathroom toiletries provided.
 Some rooms have a fridge, and there are safety deposit boxes.
-The weather here is good, but well known for the long hard winds which howl along this South-eastern point, so do pack a jumper!
+The weather in El Medano is good, but well known for the long hard winds which howl along this South-eastern point, so do pack a jumper in the winter months for the cool evenings!
 But you will enjoy this delightful place.

 Written by Jane Goossens.